thefrip/DINo_xPL/README.md

 # DINo_xPL

-This implements an xPL connectivity into the KMTronic DINo board.
+This implements a (very) basic xPL connectivity layer into the KMTronic DINo board.